 Positioning Your Baby Correctly

-If your baby seems to be struggling, gently adjust their position rather than forcing them.
-Always check for signs of discomfort in both of you, as proper positioning can greatly affect your breastfeeding experience.
+Bring your baby to your breast rather than leaning into them.
+If they’re struggling, gently adjust their position.
+Watch for signs of discomfort in both of you, since proper positioning affects the entire feeding experience.

 Ensuring Mouth Wide Open